Gyanaa-Vaibhav/TOP/README.md

 # TOP
-Starting with The Odin Project to get the hands dirt on Full Stack Data Science
+Starting with The Odin Project to get the hands dirt on Full Stack Web Development